Joe Cogdal

 Joseph T. Cogdal (March 22, 1897 – July 3, 1978) was an American football and basketball coach.
 He served as the head football at Findlay College—now known as the University of Findlay–in Findlay, Ohio and Illinois State Normal University—now known as Illinois State University—in Normal, Illinois from 1927 to 1930.

 After arriving at the university in 1927, he remained until at least the 1960s.
 He died in 1978.

+Cogdal competed in track and field collegiately for the Millikin Big Blue.